-The Common includes woodland, open spaces, ponds and a double avenue of mature maple trees, therefore feels like a series of linked spaces of different kinds.
+The Common includes woodland, open spaces, ponds and a double avenue of mature maple trees.
 The Common is part of the Cranleigh Conservation Area, all trees are protected by TPOs.
 It includes the Cranleigh Cricket Green.
 The area covers less than 5% of the Cranleigh settlement area (excluding Rowly).